 If you are interested in joining the team, please contact your counselor.
 For more information on speech and debate visit the National Speech and Debate Association website.

 The CHS Social Science department is proud to offer students an opportunity to compete in the annual History Day competition.
 National History Day, is a year-long educational program that encourages students to explore local, state, national, and world history.
 Students compete at the county level and the winners go on to the state and national competitions.
 Clovis High School has had a long tradition of excellence and success at the History Day competitions.

-See Mrs. Hash in room C-24 for more information or visit: National History Day of California.
+See Mr. Tucker in room C-29 for more information or visit: National History Day of California.

 Math team members (or mathletes) attend weekly meetings in preparation for two math tournaments that take place on a Saturday in March at CSU Bakersfield and a Saturday in April at Fresno State.
 During meetings, mathletes will work on practice problems, ask questions of the previous week’s assignment, and/or take notes on a new mathematical topic.
 Active participators in the math team receive the following benefits:

 - Sharpened problem-solving skills

 - Instruction in and experience with math concepts not taught in high school math classes.